Advertiser Disclosure

 Upgrades are valid for a single-class upgrade on up to 3 segments for the outbound or return journey and exclude award tickets.

-The amount of miles it takes to upgrade a ticket varies depending on the route and the fare class of the ticket.
-The following chart reflects the number of miles and co-pay needed to upgrade.
+The number of miles it takes to upgrade a ticket varies depending on the route and the ticket’s fare class.
+The following chart reflects the number of miles and co-pay needed to upgrade:

 Aadvantage upgrade with miles